nikolaydubina/go/eng/doc/fips/README.md

 The work done to support FIPS compatibility mode leverages code and ideas from other open-source projects:

-- All crypto stubs are a mirror of Google's [dev.boringcrypto branch](https://github.com/golang/go/tree/dev.boringcrypto) and the release branch ports of that branch.
+- All crypto stubs are based on upstream Go's [boringcrypto implementation](https://pkg.go.dev/crypto/internal/boring).
 - The mapping between BoringSSL and OpenSSL APIs is taken from Fedora's [Go fork](https://pagure.io/go).
 - Portable OpenSSL implementation ported from Microsoft's [.NET runtime](https://github.com/dotnet/runtime) cryptography module.